vmware-archive/cascade/README.md

          // reachable from f is q.r.
 ```

-#### Why does cascade warn that x is undeclared when I declare Foo, but not when I instantiate it (Part 2)?
+#### Why does Cascade warn that x is undeclared when I declare Foo, but not when I instantiate it (Part 2)?
 ```verilog
 module #(parameter N) Foo();
   genvar i;